-Fig. 9 General control concepts for ZC.8 units
+Fig. 10 General control concepts for ZC.8 units

-Zone group pre-selector switches - ZG units only
+Zone group pre-selector switches

 The switch banks located in front of the ouput modules on the mother board are for output group selection.
-4 are fitted to the ZG/4 and 8 for the ZG/8.
+4 are fitted to the ZG/4 and 8 for the ZG/8 and ZC.8.
 The commissioning engineer will need to set these switches to the requirements of the system.